kamronb/food_safety_manager/README.md

     - Special Reports based on determined criteria

+    - Daily Reports to track any changes

+    - Weekly Reports

+    - Monthly Report for the Officer, Sanitary District, Health District, Parish, Region and Country

+    - Show trends in performance over set periods

 It shows the establishments on the map and the icon changes according to the status of the establishment.
 There are three states:

     - Expired (Red Icon), this is if the license expiry date has passed